-We'll walk you through our easy browser-based configuration setup and the necessary terminal-based commands to use the WireGuard protocol with Mullvad on Linux.
+This guide uses our easy configuration file generator and the necessary terminal-based commands to use WireGuard® with Mullvad in Linux.

 We also have an advanced terminal-only setup guide.

 The Mullvad VPN app for Linux uses the WireGuard protocol by default, so all you need to do is to connect.